Latest Posts

 Bogota neighborhoods where to live and stay in Bogota Quinta Camacho

 I used to live a few blocks away from Quinta Camacho and it’s one of my favorite Bogota neighborhoods.
 The area is made up mainly of two-storey traditional residential houses.
-There are also plenty of bars, coffee shops, restaurants and cute boutiques.
+There are also plenty of bars, coffee shops (I recommend Cafe Cultor), restaurants and cute boutiques (check out LaPercha).

 It’s a bit leafier than many of Bogota’s neighborhoods, with trees lining many of the streets.
-This area is a bit quieter compared to other parts of the city.
+It’s also quieter compared to other parts of the city (but this also depends on the street).
 It’s located north of Chapinero, west of the upmarket Rosales neighborhood and south of the exclusive El Nogal neighborhood.

 Although it’s not actually part of Bogota’s ‘gourmet zone’ (the ‘Zona G’), it should be, as it has a wonderful choice of restaurants.
-These include Crepes and Waffles, Wok, Itanos and an English gastropub, El Inglés (try the Sunday lunch!).
+These include Crepes and Waffles, Wok, Itanos and a couple of English pubs, El Inglés (try the Sunday lunch!) and The Monkey House.

 Quinta Camacho is charming and achieves a balance between being a friendly neighborhood you’d want to live in without being prohibitively expensive like some of the surrounding neighborhoods.
-I’d say this is one of the safer areas of Bogota (though like anywhere in the city you should always take a reasonable amount of care, especially on Carrera 11).
+I’d say it’s one of the safer areas of Bogota (but like anywhere in the city, you should always be careful, especially on Carrera 11).

-If you want somewhere you can walk out the door and let your kids run around though, I’d look more at Chico and Parque de la 93 for their parks.
-You can also look for ‘Conjuntos Cerrados’, which are private gated neighborhoods or apartment buildings often with a playground inside.
+If you want somewhere you can walk out the door and let your kids run around though, I’d look at Chicó and Parque de la 93 for their parks.
+You can also look for ‘Conjuntos Cerrados‘, which are private gated neighborhoods or apartment buildings, often with a playground inside.

 Zona T / El Nogal / Rosales (Estrato 5-6)